 Respiratory syncytial virus is a common cause of respiratory illness in babies and young children—most kids get it before age 2—but it can affect people of any age.
 RSV typically circulates during the fall, winter and early spring, causing annual outbreaks.
 It usually causes cold-like symptoms, but infants and older people are at greater risk for serious illness.
-An estimated 58,000 children under age 5 are hospitalized due to RSV annually, according to the Centers for Disease Control and Prevention (CDC).
+RSV is the leading cause of infant hospitalization in the U.S., according to the Centers for Disease Control and Prevention (CDC).

 How does RSV spread?

 RSV is typically transmitted via contact with saliva, nasal discharge or respiratory droplets.
 The virus can survive on surfaces for several hours.
 Most people with RSV are contagious for about a week, though the duration may be longer in infants and immunocompromised people.
 Hand washing, covering your mouth and nose when you sneeze or cough, cleaning surfaces and objects and avoiding crowds can reduce the spread of RSV.
 People who are sick should stay home from school or work.
 Some experts recommend wearing face masks, but their effectiveness is not clear, and this can be difficult for young children and is not advised for infants.
 RSV does not confer long-lasting immunity, and people can get the virus more than once.